catherinebrewer/blog/_posts/2022-07-16-obvious-advice.md

 - How can you cheaply test this?
 - Suppose you go through with this.
 How do you know you’ve succeeded?
 How do you know you’ve failed?
 	- Follow-up: how can you fail faster?
-	- Alternatively: how likely do you actually think this is to succeed?
+	- Relatedly: how likely do you actually think this is to succeed?
 - [Imagine you’ve failed.
 What’s the most likely reason for this?](https://www.lesswrong.com/posts/zZkMm6ySRJKhHJHfq/training-regime-day-4-murphyjitsu#Murphyjitsu)
 	- Follow-up: how can you make this less likely?
 	- Relatedly: How long is the chain of events necessary for success?
 Can you shorten it?